EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `WUE_Medlyn2011`: calculates the WUE/AOE ci/ca as a function of daytime mean VPD. calculates the WUE/AOE ci/ca as a function of daytime mean VPD &amp; ambient co2
+- `WUE_Medlyn2011`: Calculates WUE as a function of daytime mean VPD and ambient CO₂, following Medlyn et al. (2011).

-- `WUE_VPDDay`: calculates the WUE/AOE as a function of WUE at 1hpa daily mean VPD
+- `WUE_VPDDay`: Calculates WUE as a function of WUE at 1 hPa and daily mean VPD.

-- `WUE_VPDDayCo2`: calculates the WUE/AOE as a function of WUE at 1hpa daily mean VPD
+- `WUE_VPDDayCo2`: Calculates WUE as a function of WUE at 1 hPa daily mean VPD and linear CO₂ relationship.

-- `WUE_constant`: calculates the WUE/AOE as a constant in space &amp; time
+- `WUE_constant`: Sets WUE as a constant value.

-- `WUE_expVPDDayCo2`: calculates the WUE/AOE as a function of WUE at 1hpa daily mean VPD
+- `WUE_expVPDDayCo2`: Calculates WUE as a function of WUE at 1 hPa, daily mean VPD, and an exponential CO₂ relationship.

 </details>